 Pace-O-Matic announced it had won a return of property motion in Monroe County.
 The seized property features gaming machines, related equipment and cash.
-The gaming company that powers Pennsylvania skill games was wrongfully seized of property during raids led by the Monroe County District Attorney’s office in 2021.
+The gaming company that powers PA casinos skill games was wrongfully seized of property during raids led by the Monroe County District Attorney’s office in 2021.

 The ruling also criticizes the district attorney’s office for its conduct in the matter.
 As part of the court’s order, Monroe County Common Pleas Judge Jennifer Harlacher Sibum wrote: